Acrylic Embossing Cookie Stamp Care + Tips

 Due to some of the designs having thinner areas, don’t be too forceful with your stamping - they only require a small push to get the embossed pattern.

-They are designed to just be wiped for cleaning, not submerged in water.
+They are designed to just be lightly wiped for cleaning, not submerged in water.
 So a soft damp cloth will do the trick!
 Just be careful with your wiping if your design has thinner/smaller design elements in the stamp.
 NOT dishwasher safe.

-If you do get fondant stuck in them, best to find a small knife or something similar or a pin to just pick the little bits out and will be good to go again.
+If you do get fondant stuck in them, best to find a small knife or something similar or a pin to just very carefully pick the little bits out and will be good to go again.